 What good is a well-designed bag without longevity?
 We examined the quality of construction, materials, and weather resistance of each model we tested.
 We also meticulously examined each bag for any noticeable signs of wear and tear at the end of our multi-month testing period.

-Receiving high marks yet again is the Especial Stash.
-This high-quality bag features excellent craftsmanship while remaining relatively lightweight.
+The Especial Stash is a high-quality bag with excellent craftsmanship that still remains relatively lightweight.
 The material is both weather-resistant and durable, while the interior laptop compartment is fully waterproof.
 Even after all our rounds of rigorous testing, the Stash looked practically unused.

 The Timbuk2 Classic is another high performer in this category.
-The Classic is made from a TPU-lined Cordura fabric which, like the models above, makes it weather-resistant and very durable.
+The Classic is made from a TPU-lined Cordura fabric makes it weather-resistant and very durable.
 Add to that a sensible design without any flimsy components or materials, and you have a bag that is not only affordable but will last a long time.

 What About Style?